GIEWS > Data & Tools > Earth Observation

 FOOD SECURITY SNAPSHOT

-4. Wheat flour prices lower year-on-year last April 2024
+4. Wheat flour prices lower year-on-year in October 2024

-5. High levels of food insecurity prevail between May and October 2024
+5. High levels of food insecurity prevail in 2024

-Cereal import requirements, mainly wheat and wheat flour, are forecast at an above average level of 3.5 million tonnes in the 2023/24 marketing year (July/June).
-Even during years with above‑average domestic production of wheat, the country imports large quantities of wheat flour due to inadequate domestic milling capacity.
+Cereal import requirements, mainly wheat and wheat flour, are forecast at a below‑average level of 3.5 million tonnes in the 2024/25 marketing year (July/June), due to the above-average production attained in 2024.
+Even during years with above‑average domestic production of wheat, the country imports large quantities of wheat flour due to an inadequate domestic milling capacity.
 Imported wheat flour is often blended with domestic flour to improve its protein content.

-High levels of food insecurity prevail between May and October 2024
+High levels of food insecurity prevail in 2024

-Economic downturn, high unemployment rates and reduced livelihoods opportunities, compounded by the lingering effects of the severe earthquake in October 2023 in western parts of the country, continue to negatively affect acute food insecurity for many people.
-According to the latest Integrated Food Security Phase Classification (IPC) analysis , about 12.4 million people (28 percent of the analysed population) were projected to face high levels of acute food insecurity between May and October 2024.
-However, the prevalence and severity of acute food insecurity declined compared to the same period of the previous year, when a record of 15.3 million people faced high levels of acute food insecurity.
-The improvement is mainly due to the delivery of large‑scale humanitarian food assistance, increased agricultural production in 2023 and low food prices.
+However, the prevalence and severity of acute food insecurity declined if compared to the same period of the previous year, when 15.3 million people faced high levels of acute food insecurity.
+The improvement is mainly due to the delivery of large-scale humanitarian food assistance, increased agricultural production in 2024 and low food prices.

 Disclaimer: The designations employed and the presentation of material in this information product do not imply the expression of any opinion whatsoever on the part of FAO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.